vippsas/vipps-partner/README.md

 # How to sign up new merchants

+All merchants must have a customer relationship with Vipps, in addition to the one with the partner.

+A merchant that already has a customer relationship with Vipps still needs to apply for a new product (sale unit) to use with a new partner.

-1. The merchant applies for Vipps on [portal.vipps.no](https://portal.vipps.no) and selects the correct product and partner - and price package (typically Small, Medium or Large).
+1. The merchant applies for Vipps on [portal.vipps.no](https://portal.vipps.no) and selects the correct product and partner - and price package (typically "Small", "Medium" or "Large").
 2. Vipps processes the application and does customer control (KYC, PEP, AML, etc).
+   This may take a few days, depending on the information provided and the workload.
 3. The merchant can check the status of the application on [portal.vipps.no](https://portal.vipps.no) at any time.